nylki/lindenmayer/documentation/documentation.md

 })
 ```

+- `symbol`: A one symbol String, eg. 'F'.

+- `production`: Either the result of a production (String, Array), a production Object or a production Function.
+How a *production* can exactly look like will be explained below.

-Furthermore, productions in Lindenmayer come in different flavours suited for different situations.
+Productions in lindenmayer.js come in different flavours suited for different situations:

 ### String-Based Productions
 The most basic production consists of a single String, representing the result of a production.